 After the admission of the deliverable for Assessment 1, the group will meet twice between the 7th November and 10th November to discuss the work-packages and requirements for Assessment 2.
 This will be done to make sure all team members have a full understanding of the tasks, the timeframes for each task, and the changes to team organisation.
+This time will also be used to create suitable coding standards for the implementation process, to ensure all members with the same roles e.g. programmer abide by the strict standards and that coding appears consistent and readable.

 Implementation will begin straight away (9th November) once the initial meetings have ensued and finish the week before the deadline (14th January).
 The design of game graphics, such as characters and map features will commence from the 9th November to the 10th December as this component is independent and not reliant on the other implementation components.
 We will use the paper prototypes, created by each team member in Assessment 1, as basic templates for the graphic designs of key features.
 Programming will commence the week after on the 12th November once a further meeting has taken place to make allocations for roles surrounding programming.
 Discussion on team members' programming skill-sets and plans for personal development will also take place at this meeting to select who will be most suitable for which programming tasks.
-The team has planned for all programming to be completed within seven weeks, finishing on the 24th December so on returning from the Christmas holiday period, efforts can be focused on documentation and testing.
+The team has planned for all programming to be completed within seven weeks, finishing on the 24th December, so on returning from the Christmas holiday period, efforts can be focused on documentation and testing.
 Seven weeks have been allocated to programming as we feel that this is enough time based on the programming skills of the team members, but we will be flexible with this as some members may take on too much work.
 The documentation of code will run alongside programming, but one week has been allocated after programming has finished to make adjustments to the documented code.
-The later stages of the implemented.
+The later stages of the implementation work-package will only involve adjustments to documented code and the write-up of features not fully implemented.
 This will take place between the 31st December and 14th January.